ProtonicGaming/dark-and-darker-matchmaking/README.md

 # Dark and Darker Matchmaking Concept

-Proof of concept for matchmaking system in Dark and Darker
+Proof of concept for matchmaking system in Dark and Darker.

+Disclaimer: This is a proof of concept for experimenation and not designed to be a drop in replacement in a production system.

 ## Design
 Matchmaking systems have a tradeoff between three things: